This post may contain affiliate links. Read the full disclosure here.

 If you do water your cacti every fortnight/month then you’ll be rewarded with a lot of growth.
 If you go for the annual watering approach, sure, it won’t die, but it won’t grow, and it almost certainly won’t bloom.

 Happy to dry all the way out, as are a lot of philodendron and peperomia.
 A lot of plants are happy to dry out more than a plant newbie would think.
+I actually think Peperomia hope is the perfect choice for a house plant beginner.

 Most prefer under watering to overwatering.

 Again, growth will be limited, because the plant will think water is scarce.
-It can’t know that its caregiver is just too lazy to water it.

 Plants that don’t require high humidity

-This is really dependent on your house, so don’t steer clear of higher humidity plants until you know what the ambient humidity of your home is.
+This is really dependent on your house, so don’t steer clear of higher-humidity plants until you know what the ambient humidity of your home is.
 Check out my resources page for a cheap hygrometer.

 As long as you don’t overwater them, ZZ plants are happy practically anywhere.